 digital twins

-Digital Twins: Components, Use Cases, and Implementation Tips
+Digital Twins: Technology, Use Cases, and Implementation Tips

 What is a digital twin?

-Digital thread: a bridge between physical and virtual worlds
+Digital twin modeling: a bridge between the physical and virtual worlds

 Steps within a digital thread.